-- 1. FEDERAL RENTAL ASSISTANCE (MAXIMUM 10 POINTS) - (a) A maximum of ten (10) points will be awarded for a firm commitment of federal project-based rental subsidies for at least twenty percent (20%) of total project units.
-Applicants proposing to convert tenant-based Housing Choice Vouchers (Section 8) to a project-based subsidy (pursuant to 24 CRF Part 983) must submit a letter from the issuing authority in a form approved by the Agency. - (b) Applicants must include a written agreement between the owner and a PHA.
-The agreement must commit (i) the PHA to include the development in any listing of housing opportunities where households with tenant-based subsidies are welcome, and (ii) the project's management agent to actively seek referrals from the PHA to apply for units at the proposed development.
-If the PHA refuses to cooperate for any reason, an explanation must be submitted as well as a statement of commitment by the applicant to seek referrals from the PHA.
+1. FEDERAL RENTAL ASSISTANCE

+- (a) Applicants proposing to convert tenant-based Housing Choice Vouchers (Section 8) to a project-based subsidy (pursuant to 24 CFR Part 983) must submit a letter from the issuing authority in a form approved by the Agency.
+Conversion of vouchers will be treated as funding source under Section VI(B)(6)(c); a project will be ineligible for an allocation if it does not meet requirements set by the Agency as part of the application and award process.
+Such requirements may involve the PHA's Annual Plan, selection policy, and approval for advertising. - (b) Applicants must include a written agreement between the owner and all PHAs and Section 8 providers with jurisdiction inside the project's primary market area (referred to collectively in this subsection (B)(1)(b) as PHAs).
+The agreement must commit the PHAs to include the development in any listing of housing opportunities where households with tenant-based subsidies are welcome, and the project's management agent to actively seek referrals from the PHAs to apply for units at the proposed development.
+If one or more of the PHAs refuses to cooperate for any reason, an explanation must be submitted as well as a statement of commitment by the applicant to seek referrals from the PHA(s).
 This requirement does not apply to projects with rental assistance provided through RD.